rahulagr0048/vehicle-classification/README.md

 2) train.ipynb loads the training data, trains the CNN model and saves it to saved_model <br/>
 3) classify.py loads the saved CNN model, and classifies images in test data <br/>

-Alternates folder contains the code of other methods that were tried. </br>
+Alternates folder contains the codes of other methods that were tried. </br>